zer0main/radix_translator/README.md

 radix_translator
 ================

-Convert numbers between various radixes
+Convert numbers from the factorial to decimal numeral systems and back.